elmadev/elmaonline-web/README.md

 ## Communication

-Feel free to create issues here on github in order to discuss things related to the project.
+Feel free to create issues/discussions here on github in order to discuss things related to the project.
+Unless it's specifically related to only frontend, issues and discussions should be made in the [elmaonline-site repo](https://github.com/elmadev/elmaonline-site/issues).
 You can also join the [elma discord](https://discord.gg/j5WMFC6) #developers channel to chat.

+When working on a feature make sure you assign yourself to the related issue so we avoid multiple people doing the same work.

+For major chances on big ticket features such as replays, battles, profile, levels (and code architecture) make sure you join the discussion first, there most likely is one already, and reach some kind of consensus.
+Of course some experimentation to aid the discussion is fine.